Commercial Build-Outs in San Diego

 Reading your lease deadline against the shell condition

 How much runway you need depends on what condition the space hands you.
-A finished second-generation space moves faster than a bare shell — knowing which you have helps set a realistic opening date.
+A finished second-generation space moves faster than a bare shell, so knowing which you have helps set a realistic opening date.

 Expect a faster path when…